 Full-time graduate assistants, in return for 15 hours of assigned duties per week, receive tuition remission and a stipend for the academic year and must be enrolled as full-time graduate students (9 credits per semester).
-Half-time assistantships involving 5 - 10 hours per week of assignments also are available.
+Half-time assistantships involving 5-10 hours per week of assignments also are available.
 Students enrolled in three to six credits of course work will receive tuition remission for those credits as well as a stipend for the academic year.
-Full-time graduate assistants are not allowed to hold another on-campus employment simultaneously.
+Full-time graduate assistants are not allowed to hold another oncampus employment simultaneously.
 Part-time graduate assistants may work on campus a maximum of 10 hours per week in addition to holding an assistantship.

 For maximum consideration for support, applications for the fall semester should be submitted by April 15.
 Assistantships also are offered by the Academic Programs and Services Division, Residence Life and Housing, the Academic Computing Center, and other offices.
-Please contact these offices or the Office of Graduate Studies for additional information.
+Available graduate assistantship positions outside the Department of Health across the university are now being posted on the Twardowski Career Development Center's website.
+If you have questions about searching for GA positions on their website, please contact the Center for assistance at 610-436-2501.